AkashTheTitan/FDMP-Compressor/README.md

 ## Setup

-This research project was done in collabration with Atlas Copco.
+This research project was done in collaboration with Atlas Copco.
 So, I cannot upload the developed code.
-You can contact me from inforamation given below.
+You can contact me from the information given below.

 ## Other information

 * Author: Akash M. Shah(+917383006636)
-* Guide: Dr. Jagrut J. Gadit (MSU, Vadodara)
-		 Mr. Hitendra Patel (Atlas Copco, Vadodara)
+* Guide: Dr. Jagrut J. Gadit (MSU, Vadodara), Mr. Hitendra Patel (Atlas Copco, Vadodara)